elor/tuvero/doc/reference/ui/globalranking.md

-GlobalRanking, an object to determine the global ranking for every player by its current tournament id (lower has a higher rank) and its rank within the tournament.
+GlobalRanking, an object to determine the global ranking for every player by its current tournament id and its rank within the tournament.

 If two players are equally ranked, the lowest ID is first.

+* Exports: GlobalRanking
 * Author: Erik E. Lorenz
 * Mail: <erik.e.lorenz@gmail.com>
 * License: MIT License